|Excel, Ala. Masonic Lodge.|

 June 22, 1916 – The Conecuh Record reported that Ray Tucker of Montgomery was at home for a few days recovering from typhoid fever.

 June 22, 1916 – The Monroe Journal reported that the following officers had been elected at Tunnel Springs Lodge No. 578 for the following year: F.S.
 Dailey, worshipful master; C.J.
 Jackson, senior warden; R.L.
 Lewis, junior warden; T.A.
 Nettles Sr., treasurer; W.S.
 Nash, secretary; F.D.
 Morrison, senior deacon; T.A.
-Nettles Jr., junior deacon; J.J.
+Nettles Jr., junior deacon; and J.J.
 Jernigan, tyler.

 June 22, 1916 – The Monroe Journal reported that the following officers had been elected at Burnt Corn Lodge No. 489 for the following year: Jas.
 K. Kyser, worshipful master; Wm.
-G. Hairston, senior warden; Enoch M. Salter, junior warden; Henry H. Brantley, treasurer; Ajax O. Brantley, secretary; Hugh C. Fountain, senior deacon; Francis C. Thames, junior deacon; Henry J. Roberson, tyler; Thomas H. Salter, John H. Waters, stewards; Isaac S. Ridgeway, chaplain.
+G. Hairston, senior warden; Enoch M. Salter, junior warden; Henry H. Brantley, treasurer; Ajax O. Brantley, secretary; Hugh C. Fountain, senior deacon; Francis C. Thames, junior deacon; Henry J. Roberson, tyler; Thomas H. Salter, John H. Waters, stewards; and Isaac S. Ridgeway, chaplain.

 June 22, 1916 – The Monroe Journal reported that the following officers had been elected at Excel Lodge No. 655 for the following year: Riley Kelly, worshipful master; William Bradley, senior warden; R.C.
 Brown, junior warden; G.W.
 Salter Sr., treasurer; J.S.
 Williams, secretary; Lee Cohron, senior deacon; Julius Wright, junior deacon; J.E.
 McNiel, E.C.
-Wasdan, stewards; John Roley, tyler; L.B.
+Wasdan, stewards; John Roley, tyler; and L.B.
 Cohron, chaplain.

 June 22, 1916 – The Monroe Journal reported that the following officers had been elected at Beatrice Lodge No. 691 for the following year: Wm.
 M. Hestle, worshipful master; J. Neal Andress, senior warden; Julius J. McMillan, junior warden; Stephen D. Andress, treasurer; Walter McPherson, secretary; Aaron P. Majors, chaplain; Wm.
-A. Marshall, senior deacon; Leslie J. Robbins, junior deacon; John Sanders, Mack Helton, stewards; Wick W. Riley Sr., tyler.
+A. Marshall, senior deacon; Leslie J. Robbins, junior deacon; John Sanders, Mack Helton, stewards; and Wick W. Riley Sr., tyler.

 June 22, 1916 – The Monroe Journal reported that Dr. C.B.
 Simmons was in New York taking a special course in dentistry.